Altinn/app-frontend-react/adr/002-backend-data-initialization.md

 - **Pagination upgrades:**
   - Add pagination on _active instances_ and _parties_ APIs as specified in tasks.
 Cursor-based preferred.

-We move redirect orchestration to the backend HomeController.
+### Move redirection logic to backend HomeController:

 The backend now:

 1. Resolves the user's context (authentication, party, app type)
 2. Determines the appropriate destination (party selection, instance selection, or